10 Stages of Grief & Strategies for Healing

 What are the most complicated stages of grief and loss?

 The depression stage is frequently the most difficult, even if each stage has its share of difficulties.
-It is characterized by extreme melancholy and hopelessness, making one feel as though they are trapped in an endless pit of despair.
+It is characterised by extreme melancholy and hopelessness, making one feel as though they are trapped in an endless pit of despair.
 This can make it difficult to see a way out, which in turn makes the healing process more challenging.
 Remember that recovery is coming.

 RELATED POST